CSE237SP2022/project-julia_abby_sonia/README.md

 # Student Directory Project
 This project is for professors to navigate through the students in their class and look up what grade any  student has.

+## How to Run our Project via CMD line
+- Clone the project and navigate to the project folder
+- Run: javac -d bin src/StudentandRoster/*.java
+- Run: java -cp bin StudentandRoster.Roster
+- Type in "sonia","julia", or "abby" (without quotes) to see a grade!

 ### User Stories Implemented
 As a professor, I want to know who is in my class.
 As a professor, I want to find the grade of any student in my class.